saloni-singh14/Personality-Based-Testing/README.md

 # Personality-Based-Testing
-A project tells you certain aspects of your personality.
-This project was made using C++
+Personality based testing based on factors mentioned in ‘HOW INTELLIGENT ARE YOU?’ by Victor Serebriakoff, honorary president of world MENSA.
+Constable & Robinson Ltd. This project was made using C++